openbmc/openbmc/poky/documentation/sdk-manual/appendix-customizing.rst

-You can change the displayed title for the SDK installer by setting the :term:`SDK_TITLE` variable and then rebuilding the the SDK installer.
-For information on how to build an SDK installer, see the "`Building an SDK
+You can change the displayed title for the SDK installer by setting the :term:`SDK_TITLE` variable and then rebuilding the SDK installer.
+For information on how to build an SDK installer, see the ":ref:`sdk-manual/appendix-obtain:building an sdk installer`" section.
-Installer <#sdk-building-an-sdk-installer>`__" section.

 By default, this title is derived from :term:`DISTRO_NAME` when it is